learning2hash/learning2hash.github.io/_publications/camara2019spatio.markdown

 bibkey: camara2019spatio
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/1909.07671'}
-tags: ['Cross-Modal', 'Deep', 'Retrieval Models', 'Datasets', 'Supervised', 'Applications']
+tags: ['Benchmarks and Datasets', 'Tools and Libraries', 'Evaluation Metrics', 'Applications']
 ---
 We present a Visual Place Recognition system that follows the two-stage format common to image retrieval pipelines.
 The system encodes images of places